-Frederick Douglass Scholars
+Frederick Douglass Institute

 This program is part of a Pennsylvania State System of Higher Education Frederick Douglass Collaborative that is intended to commemorate Douglass' life-long contributions to equality and public service.
 The goals of the program are also consistent with the University's mission to serve historically under-represented populations.

-- a one page summary of your dissertation topic
+- One-page summary of your dissertation topic.

 This fellowship offers opportunities for a meaningful career in college teaching.
 For additional information, please feel free to contact The Office of Social Equity at (814) 393-2109.